-Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without Thumb-2.
-The Thumb-2 instruction set provides almost exactly the same functionality as the ARM instruction set.
+Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without the 32-bit Thumb instruction set.
+The 32-bit Thumb instruction set provides almost exactly the same functionality as the ARM instruction set.